-Our course is $39.99, and is considerably cheaper than most other concealed weapon courses offered online OR locally.
+Our course is completely free, different than most other concealed weapon courses offered online OR locally.

 Our course is very short (but resourceful), simple, and to the point.
 Many customers complete our course along with any other associated training and/or paperwork within 1 to 3 days.